Trevor Moore (comedian): Early life

-Moore was born in Montclair, New Jersey, and grew up in rural Virginia, outside of Charlottesville.
+Trevor Paul Moore was born on April 4, 1980, in Montclair, New Jersey.
+He grew up in rural Virginia, outside of Charlottesville.
 His parents are former Christian folk-rock singers Mickey and Becki Moore, who were successful in the 1980s, their single "Love Song for Number Two" having reached No. 2 on the U.S. Christian charts.
 Because he traveled a lot on tour with his family, he changed schools constantly, attending roughly five different schools.
 By the age of 14, he became the youngest published cartoonist in America after his comic Scraps was published by the Poindexter Press of Trevilians in 1994.
 At 16, Moore regularly published his comic strip Cuddy in the now-defunct newspaper The Charlottesville Observer.

 Moore attended high school at the Covenant School in Charlottesville.
 He then enrolled as a broadcasting major at Virginia Commonwealth University where he originally intended to study journalism and political science.
-He ultimately studied at the School of Visual Arts in Manhattan, where he majored in film with a BFA and graduated cum laude.
+He ultimately studied at the School of Visual Arts in Manhattan.